jam01/reales/rea/decisions.md

 The main solution is to always include ResourceType and introduce a quantity attribute in Resource subclasses.
 In this model we consider Resources to represent only the attributes that we care about in the context economic events.

+Seen another way, not all resources linked to economic events are continuants and the model ought to deal with that.

-# Reified ResourceType instead of Resources as subclass
+# Reified *EntityType instead of as subclass
-Allows ResourceType and Resource hierarchies independently.
-Also, to allow assigning ResourceTypes to Resources at runtime.
+Allows entities and their types to form hierarchies independently.
+Also, to allow assigning types at runtime.

 # Types references to Types
 Allows creating Types hierarchies at runtime.